 You can find these products flying between the carrier’s Singapore hub and destinations such as (but not limited to):

 How can I book an award seat in First Class or Suites Class?

 You have two options for using points for Singapore Airlines First Class award seats:

-- Step 2a: Book online or over the phone (US$25 phone booking fee) with KrisFlyer or only over the phone with Velocity
+- Book online or over the phone (US$25 phone booking fee) with KrisFlyer or only over the phone with Velocity

 Singapore Airlines has a solid reputation for attentive customer service and excellent premium cabin products.

 The new Suites Class is an exciting development.
 However, due to the increased space of each unit and thus decrease in the overall number of Suites (12 to 6), award space has tightened up.

 - book 11-12 months in advance

 - waitlist at the Saver or Advantage level